theantichris/Simple-Plugin-Framework/README.md

     $page->setMenuIcon('dashicons-admin-tools');

+#### setPosition

 The setPosition() method accepts either an integer or numeric string.
-Both of these examples will do the same thing.
+If you specify a position already taken by another menu icon them might override each other.
+Default: null

     $page->setPosition(100);

+or...

     $page->setPosition('100');

-Setter methods can be chained.

-    $page->setPosition(5)->setMenuIcon($iconUrl);

 #### MenuPage